 - a.
 Any scheduled commercial bank excluding RRBs and LABs; - b.
-Any Primary Dealer authorised by the Reserve Bank of India; - c.
-Any non-banking financial company registered with the Reserve Bank of India (other than Government companies as defined in section 617 of the Companies Act, 1956); - d.
+Any Primary Dealer authorised by the Reserve Bank; - c.
+Any non-banking financial company registered with the Reserve Bank (other than Government companies as defined in section 617 of the Companies Act, 1956); - d.
 All-India Financial Institutions, namely, Exim Bank, NABARD, NHB and SIDBI; - e.
-Other regulated entities, subject to the approval of the regulators concerned, viz., - i.
-Any mutual fund registered with the Securities and Exchange Board of India: - ii.
+Scheduled Urban Cooperative Banks - f.
+Other regulated entities, subject to the approval of the regulators concerned, viz., - Any mutual fund registered with the Securities and Exchange Board of India; - ii.
 Any housing finance company registered with the National Housing Bank; and - iii.
-Any insurance company registered with the Insurance Regulatory and Development Authority - f.
-India Infrastructure Finance Company Limited (IIFCL) - g.
+Any insurance company registered with the Insurance Regulatory and

+Development Authority

+- g.
+India Infrastructure Finance Company Limited (IIFCL) - h.
 Any other entity specifically permitted by the Reserve Bank